kky1997/Cybersource/README.md

-# AttackFlow14PG
+# Introduction
+This application was created as part of the Attack Flow project, which aims to bridge the gap between cyber security professionals and attackers by creating a convenient and robust tool for reporting attacks, generating data and diagrams, and storing these reports, data, and diagrams.
+This application uses some elements from the MITRE Attack Flow project.

-# Group Members
+# Contributors
-Kai Koo (a1739831)
+Kai Koo
-Edward Sellars (a1691120)
+Edward Sellars
-Blake Hammond (a1881913)
+Blake Hammond
-Jinxing Cao (a1893913)
-Hanbo Pu (a1807267)
-Siyu Ni (a1872641)

 # Setup Details
 This webapp runs using Node.js.
 Ensure you have Node.js installed.

-We are also using a Docker container.
+We are also using a Docker dev container to handle all dependencies.
 Docker is not required by highly advised

-To launch the app run the following commands:
+To launch the app (without docker), run the following commands:

 1. npm install (Installs the required node packages)